 We live close to the winery and have visited on a number of occasions to have a picnic lunch while listening to the live music.
 Nothing better than sipping wine, listening to jazz and watching the planes take off and land from YLW!
-Looks like the next Jazz weekend at Ancient Hill will be on Father’s Day, June 18th.
+Looks like their next Jazz weekend will be on Father’s Day, June 18th.

-In 2005, the 16-acre vineyard at Ancient Hill was planted.
+In 2005, the 16-acre vineyard was planted.
 The varieties planted were: Baco Noir, Pinot Noir, Lemberger, Zweigelt, Gewurztraminer and Pinot Gris.
 All varieties were selected because they would grow and ripen well at Ancient Hill.
 The single largest block is Baco Noir¹.

 Richard Kamphuys provided the following comments.
 “The hot 2015 Summer produced higher sugar levels in the grapes and therefore higher alcohol levels in the finished wine.
 But because everything ripened nicely, with plenty of flavours, the wines are well balanced.
 Expect to release of Ancient Hill Pinot Gris 2015 in June of 2017.
-The Ancient Hill Gewurztraminer 2015 will not be released until the Fall of 2017.
+The 2015 Gewurztraminer will release the Fall of 2017.

 Ancient Hill Baco Noir 2013 – A superb wine.
 The wine is a gorgeous bold red colour, has ripe flavours of blueberry and plum with a hint of mocha and a spicy sweetness on the otherwise dry finish.